Třinec: Geography

 Třinec is located about 22 km east of Frýdek-Místek and 30 km southeast of Ostrava.
 It lies in the historical region of Cieszyn Silesia, on the border with Poland and also near the border with Slovakia, which is about 20 km of the city centre.

 Třinec lies on the Olza River.
 The Tyra Stream flows across the municipal territory and joins the Olza in the city centre.
 The elevation of the built-up area is approximately 300 m above sea level.
 The northern part of the municipal territory is located in the Moravian-Silesian Foothills.
-The southern, sparsely populated part is located in the Moravian-Silesian Beskids mountain range, which also belongs to the Beskydy Protected Landscape Area.
+The southern, sparsely populated part is located in the Moravian-Silesian Beskids mountain range, which also lies within the Beskydy Protected Landscape Area.
 The municipal border runs along the peaks of several mountains, including Ostrý (with an elevation of 1044 m the highest point in Třinec), Smrčina at 1015 m, Šindelná at 1000 m, and Javorový at 1032 m.